 In total seven applications have been approved in principle, subject to recommendations, to receive LIF funding to date.
 The approved schemes are:

 These schemes will be subject to detailed negotiations before entering into a legal contract with Norfolk County Council, the Accountable Body for the funding.
-The first legal contract for the development at St. George's Park, Loddon has now been completed.
+Two developments now have legal contracts that have been completed and draw-down has commenced.
+These are St. George's Park, Loddon and Little Plumstead.